 In my case, I am also a father, and I want my daughter to have a decent life in a strange time.
 I am in my 30s now, but I knew five of my great-grandparents, all born in the 19th century, and my daughter, if she is lucky, may live to see the 22nd.
-Her life might span humanity's most important decades, and if things go as we fear she could see energy shortages, food shortages, economic collapses and a Malthusian crush.
-I want her to be able to realize what is happening, and not to be bewildered by a domino line of solitary unthinkables: You can't drink the water here.
-That's when the power went out for the last time.
-It's not safe to go there anymore.
+Her life might span humanity's most important decades, and before she is even an adult, the world could grow much more difficult – energy shortages, food shortages, economic collapses and a Malthusian crush.
+I want her to be able to realize what is happening, and not to be bewildered by a domino line of solitary unthinkables –you can't drink the water here, the power went out, it's not safe there anymore.

-As a journalist, I know this is how the mainstream media usually show the world, as a series of inexplicable, unconnected troubles.
+As a journalist, I know this is how the mainstream media usually show the world.
 Civil unrest broke out.
 Congressional leaders said.
 Troops encountered heavy fire.
 Our history books show us where we came from in the same tedious way – Black Tuesday followed by the Smoot-Hawley Tarriff followed by the CCC followed by Lend-Lease.
 In both cases, the story told is the story of federal policies, generals and brokers, far removed from the details of life, from the millions of activists who pushed change through, and from the ebb and flow of resources that drove the national engines.

-As news events unfold in her life, I want her to see that the price spikes in oil are connected to food riots in Haiti, that the plastic wrapper on the celery might join the Texas-sized floating garbage patch in the Pacific.
+As news events unfold in her life, I don't want her to accept them as a string of disconnected troubles – I want her to see that the price spike in oil is connected to the food riots in Haiti, that the plastic wrapper on the celery is tied to the Texas-sized floating garbage patch in the Pacific.

 And – while no father wishes grief for his daughter – I want her to be able to grieve for the vanished pieces of our world, not because it is fun or useful, but because it is the right thing to do.
 Older people are sometimes shocked at what is no longer common knowledge – to high school graduates today, the world before September 11 or Google is as remote and theoretical as Vietnam was to me, or as Pearl Harbour was to my parents.
 I’m not sure how I feel about the disappearance of two of the world’s largest lakes from the jigsaw puzzle – I want her to learn, when she is older, that they used to be there.

 At the same time, I don’t want her to be overtaken by grief.
 At a peak oil conference in Cork last year I met a man who had journeyed there from Australia on behalf of his teenaged son.
-His son, Tasman McKee, learned about peak oil in 2005, read the works of the most dire peak oil prophets, joined list-serves that pore over details of a coming die-off, and became more and more convinced that nothing lay before him but a desperate and despairing future in which he would see his friends and family die.
-After a year of this, he vanished, and only after reading his computer files did his parents learn of his obsession.
+His son, Tasman McKee, learned about peak oil in 2005, read the works of the most dire peak oil prophets, joined list-serves that pore over details of a coming die-off, and he became more and more convinced that nothing lay before him but a desperate and despairing future.
+After a year of this, he vanished, and only after reading his computer files did his parents learn the extent of his obsession.
 His body was found on a remote mountain two months after his suicide.

 I have been getting back in touch with old friends from environmental campaigns, and many have also fallen off the map.
-Few went as far as Tasman, or as far as a friend of ours -- a church pastor and Green -- who killed himself a few years ago.
+Few went as far as Tasman, or as far as a church pastor and Green activist I knew who killed himself a few years ago.
 But many feel defeated.
 They had warned of peak oil, climate change and economic collapse for decades – now, some say, it’s started.
 It’s too late.

 I want to spare my daughter this.
 I want to instil, to whatever extent a father can, the high and driving Spirit, the sanguine craving to restore.
 Of course it is too late to change everything, and always has been.
 Everything is too big.
-But each of us can do something where we are, and we are millions.
+But each of us can do something where we are, and there are millions of us.